-Oregon man arrested in 1978 cold case murder of Alaska teen, authorities say
+Oregon man arrested in 1978 cold-case murder of Alaska teen, authorities say

 The case of an Alaska teenager who was beaten, raped and dragged from a moving car has been solved using DNA and genetic genealogy, authorities said Thursday.

-On Tuesday, 62-year-old Donald McQuade, of Gresham, Ore., was arrested and charged with first and second-degree murder.
+On Tuesday, 62-year-old Donald McQuade, of Gresham, Ore., was arrested and charged with first- and second-degree murder.

 YELLOW SOCKS LEAD TO PENNSYLVANIA MAN'S ARREST IN 1991 COLD CASE MURDER OF GIRLFRIEND, POLICE SAY

-“I was really flabbergasted,” Shelley’s mother, Judy Connolly said after being told that McQuade's arrest.
-"I'd never thought I'd see this day in my lifetime," she said.
-"It means a lot."
+“I was really flabbergasted,” Shelley’s mother, Judy Connolly, said after being told of the cold-case arrest.
+"I'd never thought I'd see this day in my lifetime."

-The night Shelley disappeared she went to a local bar called Chilkoot Charlie’s and then to a diner, according to KTUU-TV.
-Witnesses said she was talking to three young men in the bar, but authorities failed to identify any one of them.
+The night the teen disappeared, she went to a local bar called Chilkoot Charlie’s and then to a diner, according to KTUU-TV.
+Witnesses said she was talking to three young men in the bar, but authorities failed to identify any of them.

-An autopsy found that Shelley Connolly had been sexually assaulted, beaten, and thrown down the embankment.
-Her liver had been lacerated by blunt force trauma.
-She had tried climbing back up the embankment before she succumbed, breaking all her fingernails in the process, her mother said.
+An autopsy found that she'd been sexually assaulted, beaten and thrown down the embankment.
+Her liver had been lacerated by blunt-force trauma.
+She tried climbing back up the embankment before she succumbed, breaking all her fingernails in the process, her mother said.

 SEX OFFENDER INDICTED IN 1988 TEXAS COLD CASE MURDER

 Decades later, troopers developed a DNA profile from swabs collected from the victim's body.
 But they failed to get a match.
-Earlier this year, troopers turned to genetic genealogy testing, which compares a DNA profile to the known profiles of people in genealogical databases to find people who share the same genetic information.
+Earlier this year, troopers turned to genetic genealogy testing, which looks at a DNA profile against known profiles of people in genealogical databases to find people who share common genetic information.

 “This guy was never on the radar,” said cold-case investigator Randy McPherron, who added that McQuade was ultimately identified through one of three brothers.
 Standard DNA testing by Gresham police on two cigarette butts that the suspect discarded in public confirmed that McQuade matched the DNA profile.

-McQuade has denied having anything to do with the murder but an arrest affidavit asserts that he confided to a long-time friend that he made many mistakes when he was drunk, KTUU reported.
+McQuade has denied having anything to do with the murder, but an arrest affidavit asserts that he confided to a longtime friend that he made many mistakes when he was drunk, KTUU reported.

 CLICK HERE TO GET THE FOX NEWS APP